syncfusion-content/angular-docs/angular/Spreadsheet/Print.md

 ---
 layout: post
-title: Print with Spreadsheet widget for Syncfusion Essential JS
+title: Print with Spreadsheet widget for Essential JavaScript | Syncfusion
 description: Learn here about How to use the Spreadsheet Print with Syncfusion Angular Spreadsheet, its elements, and more.
 platform: Angular
 control: Spreadsheet
 documentation: ug
 ---

-# Print
+# Print with Spreadsheet widget for Syncfusion Essential

 This feature is used for produce text and graphics from a computer screen or file onto a sheet of paper.
 You can use `allowPrinting` property in `printSettings`to enable/disable the print operation.